Couples Therapy NYC

 spiral2grow, a counseling center in NYC, with their couples counselors, provides skills to overcome power struggle for individuals and couples.
 Our experts in power struggle include couples counselors and marriage therapists who help building successful relationships by teaching healthy relationship skills.

 Not once a personal relationship tends to exist as a power struggle.
 A power-struggle exists when one partner insists on getting his/her own way without considering the other person needs.
 Unfortunately, in such case, all people involved in the relationship are in losing position.
-In marriage or intimate relationship, extending the desire for control to our other half can lead to unhappiness and even divorce as only few relationships can survive long in the control/rebellion position.
-The reality is that power struggle is pretty common, troublesome/taxing, and potentially destructive.
+In marriage or intimate relationship, extending the desire for control to our the other half tends to lead to unhappiness and even divorce as only few relationships can survive long in the control/rebellion position.
+The reality is that power struggle is pretty common, troublesome/taxing, unhealthy and mainly destructive.

 Power struggle is challenging for many couples.
-It is not easy to face a partner that you love “makes you crazy” who pushes your buttons.
-That makes you disappointed, upset and even angry.
-Yet, the upside of the power struggle is that it can make you grow.
+It is not easy to face a partner that you love “makes you crazy,” is controlling, and pushes your buttons.
+That makes you disappointed, upset, angry and even resentment.
+Yet, the upside of the power struggle, if you use it constructively, is that it can make you grow.
 In my practice, spiral2grow, I explain to couples that power struggle is a natural phase in a relationship and can be can be used as an opportunity to wake up, grow and stretch your skills to be more connected and in love.

 Unfortunately, many couples are stuck in that phase and cannot let go of the desire to “win the argument.”
 This leads them to loss the relationship.
-Couples, who open and committed and that are willing to work hard and accept responsibility for their actions, can experience a total transformation and even a shift in their conscious to see the benefit that power struggle bring to their relationship.
+Couples, who are open and committed and that are willing to work hard and accept responsibility for their actions, can experience a total transformation and even a shift in their conscious to see the benefit that power struggle bring to their relationship.
+I also believe and know that when only one person change, it change the whole dynamics.

 Differences in relationship are always going to be present.
 What going to change is your reaction to the differences and the way you approach such differences.
-The goal is to reach a point of respecting the differences, feeling unthreatened and changing your reaction to the differences.
+The goal is to reach a point of respecting the differences, feeling unthreatened and conducting your response to the differences in a healthy way.

 Imago couples counseling, developed by Harville Hendrix and Helen LaKelly is one method (Getting the Love You Want: a guide for couples) that proposes a constructive way to understand and work with the struggles to emerge stronger and happier.
 Other effective relationship methods include: Emotionally Focused Therapy (EFT), developed by Susan Johnson, Gottman Method, developed by John Gottman, spiral2grow and their couples counselors utilize the mentioned methods and others to ultimately create a customize solution and that is best of practice and effective.

 Loving relationship is built on respect and mutuality.
-Mutuality and compromise as well as healthy communication skills are the antidote to power struggles.
-This is why it is in your own relationship’s best interests to build a win-win relationship and not to control others.
+Mutuality, and compromise as well as assertiveness skills and healthy communication skills are the antidote to power struggles.
+This is why it is in your own relationship’s best interests to build a win-win relationship and not to control the other.
 When one of you loses, so does the relationship.
-Committing to resolving the power struggle opens a space for deep communication, empathy, safety, healing on the journey to loving relationship.
+Committing to resolving the power struggle opens a space for deep communication, empathy, safety, healing and being on the path toward a loving relationship.

 Below please find few steps to defuse a power struggle: